ojvribeiro/vulmix/README.md

 # vue-mix

-Tiny boilerplate to work with Vue and Laravel Mix.
+Tiny boilerplate to work with Vue and Laravel Mix (outside Laravel).

 > ⚠️ This is just an experimental work and should not, under any circumstances, be used in production.
 Use instead well tested and faster tools like [Vite](https://github.com/vitejs/vite).
 Or, if you need the auto import functionality, you can use [Nuxt](https://nuxtjs.org/) instead.